jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We anchor offshore.
 I row in with my first mate.

 We walk the shore together.
-Rubble, ruins, decay is everywhere.
+Rubble, ruins, decay are everywhere.

 But we are Greeks.
 We work.
 We build.